We respect your right to privacy. This notice sets out details about the personal data that we collect from you and how we may use your information.

 The personal data we are collecting and processing is:

-Names, email address, shipping and billing postal address, payment method, company name, phone number, IP address and device data.
+Names, email address, shipping and billing postal address, payment method, company name, phone number, IP address, device data and photography.

-Please note your payment details will be processed by our payment gateway provider WorldPay and we do not store or have access to these details.
+Please note your payment details will be processed by our payment gateway provider Shopify Payments and we do not store or have access to these details.

 Use of your personal data